 Application: This is how to correctly apply the truth of the text to everyday life.
 Questions to ask: How do I apply it?
 What are the implications in my life?
 What does this mean for me

 Each one of us is called to “missions.”
 God places us in specific places and situations so that we can draw others closer to Him.
 We join Him in His redemptive work by praying for and serving others.
 We give of our time, talents, and treasures.
 We intentionally build relationships with people so that they can get a glimpse of Him through us.
-Join us monthly to hear from, encourage, and pray for our missions partners.
-We will meet Thursday, May 20, via ZOOM at 7pm.
-To join us via Zoom, just click on the link below, you’ll be glad you did.
+Join us on the 3rd Thursday of the month at 7pm to hear from, encourage, and pray for our missions partners.

 Contact: Erica Hart, 574-268-0188 x232